By Mark Fairlie.

 Debt charities have warned that “persistent credit card debt could become a major problem for households”, as reported in This Is Money.

 UK homeowners now owe an average of £15,385 to credit card firms, lenders, and banks, according to the Trades Union Congress (TUC).
-The TUC, however, included a wider range of debts in its calculations in comparison to the Bank, according to BBC News, including student loans which, according to the site “was half the TUC’s estimate.”
+The TUC, however, included a wider range of debts in its calculations in comparison to the Bank, according to BBC News, including student loans which, store cards and payday loans according to the site “was half the TUC’s estimate.”
 In 1998, indebtedness per household, according to the TUC, was £5,456 rising to £11,146 during the peak of the Great Recession.